About AVA

 Board of Directors

-AVA has a 9 member Board of Directors, four of which hold positions on the Executive Committee and the remaining 5 positions are members-at-large, participating on the various other committees identified by the Board.
+AVA has an 8 member Board of Directors, four of which hold positions on the Executive Committee and the remaining 5 positions are members-at-large, participating on the various other committees identified by the Board.

 With each modification to the Violence Against Women Act, administrators are challenged to implement new requirements and guidelines at the state level.
 In past years, administrators voiced concerns with such things as the challenges of enforcing new certification requirements, navigating the technical problems with reporting forms, and enduring the impact of match exemptions on state budgets.